pbrdmn/brd.mn/src/articles/mentors/index.md

 ## Continually learning

 In the beginning of my career, I worked as a web developer for several small companies.
-There was often little thought put toward career development, mentorship, or any training beyond what was required to get the day-to-day work completed.
+There was often little thought put toward career development, mentorship, or any training beyond what was required to get the day-to-day work completed, though sometimes not even that.

 I would learn new programming languages and tools on my own time that seemed interesting and would unlock the skills to build websites or applications in a new way.

-To me, self-directed and independent learning appeared to be the industry norm.The people building the web were responsible for their own education, keeping their skills up to date, and knowing which tools would be relevant.
+To me, self-directed and independent learning appeared to be the industry norm.
+The people building the web were responsible for their own education, keeping their skills up to date, and knowing which tools would be relevant.
 Myself and those I knew would spend time outside of work for learning and development activities.

 Without a clear path for development, people tended to learn technical skills—those that are commonly discussed and easy to demonstrate for job applications.
 But we might have been missing out on critical career development knowledge from structured learning pathways.